moxystudio/react-native-with-moxy/docusaurus/docs/welcome/instructions/app-icon.md

 After selecting the image, click on the "Generate" button to download the assets.
 Note that the filenames of the generated assets should be renamed according to the following pattern: `<resolution>@x<multiplier>`

+> ℹ️  Unfortunately there isn't an official tool for app icon generation on iOS.
+Even though there are Design related tools that solves this problem, there aren't similar ones which are non-designers friendly and significantly better than the recommended tool.

 ### Output assets location

 #### Android